shupershuff/Diablo2RLoader/README.md

 1. Browse to the folder, right click on D2Loader.ps1 and choose run.
 2. If you get prompted to change the execution policy so you can run the script, type y and press enter.
    ![image](https://user-images.githubusercontent.com/63577525/234580880-e78df284-edea-4a5e-b4c6-4825f6031b4e.png)
-   a) If you instead get a message about "D2Loader.ps1 cannot be loaded because running scripts is disabled on this system" then you will need to perform the following steps:
+   a) If the script opens up and immediately closes or you instead get a message about "D2Loader.ps1 cannot be loaded because running scripts is disabled on this system" then you will need to perform the following steps:
    b) Open the start menu and type in powershell.
-Open PowerShell as admin.<br>
+Right click on PowerShell and click "Run as administrator".<br>
    c) Enter the following command: **Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser**<br>
-   d) Type in y and press enter to confirm.<br>
+   d) Type in "y" and press enter to confirm.<br>
    e) Run the D2Loader.ps1 script again.<br>
 3. If the script prompts to trust it and add it to the unblock list, type in y and press enter to confirm.
 4. This will perform the first time setup for compiling settext.exe, encrypting your passwords and will create a shortcut on your desktop.